mookerzhou/cooking_journal/_posts/meat/2024-11-24-roast_duck.md

 * Brush the back of the duck with the glaze and return to the oven and roast for another 5-10 minutes.

 * Flip duck back over to breast side up.
 Brush the duck all over with the glaze.
 Continue to cook another 20 minutes, or until the duck internal temperature reaches 155F, it will go up to 165 as it rests!.
 Brush with the glaze every 10 minutes.

+* Rest the duck at least 10 min before carving.

+* If you have glaze leftover, you can either set it out to eat w the duck directly, or make a pan sauce with some duck fat / butter and adding some extra acid to it.